Huifang-Xu/PUFA-BD/README.md

 Data description, scripts and result for conducting genetic correlation

 # Install LDSC
-LDSC runs in Python, so you must first install LDSC and the associated dependent Python packages.
+LD Score Regression (LDSC) runs in Python, so you must first install LDSC and the associated dependent Python packages.
 Please follow the LDSC tutorial: https://github.com/bulik/ldsc/wiki/Heritability-and-Genetic-Correlation

+# Data discription
+1. Psychiatric data
+GWAS summary statistic data were downloaded from:
+2. Fatty Acids data
+GWAS summary statistic data were downloaded from: phenotypic data were downloaded from:

+# Scripts for conducting LDSC
+1. data preparation

+2. Munge data using LDSC

+3. Estimate genetic correlation using LDSC

+4. Visualize results

 # Description of result files